-Take a look at how this flyer template overlays bright blue semi-transparent shapes over a greyscale background image for a cool, modern design:
+Take a look at how this flyer template overlays red semi-transparent shapes over a greyscale background image for a cool, modern design:

 Look at how this flyer example includes a QR code in the left column to encourage readers to check out the company’s website: